streamoid/Barebones-JS/README.md

 2) Enabling Analytics

 a) User engagement with the widget can be tracked via the SDK.
-To do so, add the data-attributes shown in the below diagram to the UI elements.
+To do so, add the data-attributes shown in the below diagram to the appropriate UI elements.

 ![](images/Barebones_SDK_reference.png)